xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

  * Feb.
+27, 2023
+   * Complete Activity 2.1.2 and let me know if you want to present.
+Each presenter must present at three parts, one constant function, one power function, and one exponential function.
+   * You should be able to complete Week 6 Assignment in WileyPLUS now.

+ * Feb.
 16, 2023
    * Keep working on Week 6 Assignment in WileyPLUS.
    * Watch [this](https://youtu.be/c4TFkrc7TaE) video to see an example of how to use linear approximation in practical problems.